-

 If convertible loans or simple agreements for future equity (SAFEs) have a non-conditional, mandatory conversion requirement, they are considered equity.
 It is mandatory that the convertible note or SAFE must convert, without condition, to equity within 36 months of the date the investment was made.

-Businesses are encouraged to submit a proposed convertible note to DEED for review before the investment is made to ensure the note's or SAFE's meets the program's requirements.
+Businesses are encouraged to submit a proposed convertible note or SAFE to DEED for review before the investment is made to ensure the Notes or SAFEs meet program requirements.

 DEED recognizes there may be additional instruments in the market that have similar equity conversion clauses.
-If you would like to inquire whether such an alternative instrument qualifies, please contact the program administrator.
+If you would like to inquire whether such an alternative instrument qualifies, please email GrowthLoan.DEED@state.mn.us or call John Endris at 651-259-7452.

 Ineligible Investments